thebadmonkeydev/graphql_workshop/PITCHME.md

 @snap[north span-100]
 ### Fields

-The fields defined in a GraphQL schema represent the data in our API and are broken up into 2 different types
+The fields defined in a GraphQL schema represent the data in our API and there are 2 types:

+@snap[south-east span-40]
+- Two types of fields
+  - Scalar types
+  - Object types
 @snapend

-+++
-### Mutations

-Mutation are specialized fields that modify ("mutate") the state of our data

-+++
-### Field Arguments

-Fields can take arguments as a means to specify certain resolution behavior.
-One common use case is for specifying how many results to return from a list or connection

 ```json
 {